Masu98s/Dsldesign/README.md

 ```
 4-MonoEthyl-2,3-DiMethylHeptan
 ```
-This represents a 7-carbon chain (*Heptan*) with one ethyl group at position 4 and two methyl groups at positions 2 and 3.
+This represents a 7-carbon chain (*Heptan*) with one ethyl branch at position 4 and two methyl branches at positions 2 and 3.

 The DSL supports:
-- Syntax checking of IUPAC-style names
+- Syntax checking of IUPAC names
-- Semantic validation rules (e.g., branch names must be sorted, prefix counts must match positions)
+- Semantic validation rules (e.g., branch names must be sorted alphabetically, prefix counts must match positions)
 - A generated editor with syntax highlighting, code completion, and error feedback

 ## Contents

 - **Xtext Grammar**
-  Defines the concrete syntax for the IUPAC DSL.
+  Defines the concrete textual syntax for the IUPAC DSL.

 - **Ecore Model**
   Represents the abstract syntax/metamodel of molecules.